api3dao/contracts/docs/glossary.md

 In other words, it slashes the [collateral](#collateral) of winning OEV auction participants that did not pay their [bid](#bid) amounts.
 An auction cop controls a hot wallet that has the [auctioneer](#auctioneer) role on [OevAuctionHouse](./contracts/api3-server-v1/oevauctionhouse.md).

+## Auction period

+OEV auctions take a fixed amount of time, happen periodically, and are packed tightly.
+The amount of time that an auction takes is called the auction period.

 ## Auction resolver

 Auction resolver is an application that [awards](#award) [bids](#bid) placed on an [OEV auction](#oev-auction).